-Social anxiety affects approximately 15 million Americans, according to the Anxiety and Depression Association of America, most of whom begin experiencing symptoms by age 13.
+Social anxiety affects approximately 40 million Americans, according to the Anxiety and Depression Association of America.
+Most of them will begin experiencing symptoms by age 13.
 This type of anxiety is mostly associated with intense feelings of peer-judgment in situations that require a teenager to perform, such as conversations with strangers.
 Anxious teenagers are frequently worried about what everyone else thinks about them, assuming they’re being mocked.
 For example, a teenager with social anxiety might have debilitating fear that, if they spill something in public, they will attract unwanted attention.

 Experts identify several elements that lead to social anxiety in teens.
 These include the molecular composition of a developing brain, inherited traits, and possible traumatic experiences.
 Sokol notes that anxiety is very common in teenagers who were victims of physical or emotional abuse.
 Some childhood experiences, such as moving or divorce, are also triggers.